jvink10/resume-website/README.md

 - Consider changing colours to white, with blue as a highlight
 - Image carousel
 - Add dark mode with dark:

+Talk about likes: programming, photo spheres, walking Ambitions for future progression and experience: laravel and php, packages, art, and expanding beyond web development